 When you register a domain with Squarespace, it's set to renew automatically each year to keep your site running smoothly.
 We'll charge the same credit card you have on file for your site.

 If we can't charge your card, your domain will expire and disconnect from your site.
-Eventually, we'll release the domain back to our registrar, Tucows.
+Eventually, your registrar, either Squarespace Domains LLC or Tucows, will reclaim the domain.

 This is a guide on how your Squarespace Domain renews and what to do if it’s suspended or expired.